Our Senior School teachers are enthusiastic and well-qualified subject specialists.

 our teacher to pupil ratio is 1:9.

-At Highgate, you take ten GCSEs or IGCSEs in class sizes of up to 24.
-In Year 9, pupils start Chemistry, Biology and Physics, and in Year 10, pupils start English Language and English Literature, Mathematics and a modern foreign language.
+At Highgate, pupils take ten GCSEs or IGCSEs in class sizes of up to 24.
+In Year 9, pupils start their courses in Chemistry, Biology and Physics, and in Year 10, pupils start English Language, English Literature, Mathematics and one language from either French, German, Mandarin, Russian or Spanish.

-Three additional GCSE or IGCSE subjects are taken from: Art, Classical Civilisation, Computer Science, Design Technology and Engineering, Drama, Geography, Greek, History, Latin, a second modern foreign language, Music, Religion and Philosophy.
+Pupils then choose their remaining subjects from Art, Classical Civilisation, Computer Science, Design Technology and Engineering, Drama, Geography, Greek, History, Latin, a second Modern Language, Music and Religion Studies.

 NON-EXAMINED COURSES IN YEARS 10 AND 11

-Throughout both Year 10 and Year 11, you have sports afternoons and regularly have lessons dedicated to PSHEE.
+Throughout both Year 10 and Year 11, pupils have sports afternoons, complimented by exercise lessons in Year 10; there are also lessons dedicated to PSHEE.

 Highgate’s Art Department believes art is for everyone and that it is through creative activities that pupils learn about themselves, the world around them and gain important life-skills.
 Art is taught in form groups up to Year 8, you are then taught in smaller groups from Year 9 onwards.